caplena/knowledge-base/docs/Alerts.md

 - Define metric to track: You can either track the total count of mentions or monitor the proportion of positive, negative, or neutral sentiment for the selected topic.
 - Set the condition for the alert: Enter a numeric value (e.g., more than 95 mentions) or percentage.

+**Alert Preview:**

+Use the preview feature to see how the alert will behave before saving.

+**Example Use Case:**

+Be notified weekly when mentions of "Delivery Issues" exceed 20 or when negative sentiment for "Pricing Complaints" reaches more than 30%.